osg-htc/dosar/docs/ASP2022/10-ComplexDAG.md

 ## Make your job submission files

 We'll run our `goatbrot` example.
-If you didn't read about it yet, [please do so now](https://github.com/opensciencegrid/dosar/blob/master/docs/ASP2018/08-Mandlebrot.md).
+If you didn't read about it yet, [please do so now](/dosar/ASP2022/08-Mandlebrot).
 We are going to make a DAG with four simultaneous jobs (`goatbrot`) and one final node to stitch them together (`montage`).
 This means we have five jobs.
 We're going to run `goatbrot` with more iterations (100,000) so it will take longer to run.

 You can create your five jobs.
 The goatbrot jobs very similar to each other, but they have slightly different parameters (arguments) and output files.

-I have placed the goatbrot executable in my public directory: `/stash/user/rquick/public/goatbrot-master/goatbrot`
+You have placed the goatbrot executable in your bin directory: `/~/bin/goatbrot`

 ### goatbrot1.sub

 ```
-executable              = /stash/user/rquick/public/goatbrot-master/goatbrot
+executable              = ~/bin/goatbrot
 arguments               = -i 100000 -c -0.75,0.75 -w 1.5 -s 500,500 -o tile_0_0.ppm
 log                     = goatbrot.log
 output                  = goatbrot.out.0.0